jjxxs/websocket-ts/README.md

 ```

 #### Build & Tests
-To build the project run `yarn build`.
+To build the project run `npm run build`.
 All provided components are covered with unit-tests.
-Run the tests with `yarn test`.
+Run the tests with `npm run test`.